Hanukkah (Khazar)

-Hanukkah Khagan was a Khazar Khagan who reigned during the mid to late ninth century CE.
-Hanukkah was the brother of Obadiah and succeeded his great-nephew Manasseh I to the throne.
+Hanukkah, or Chanina, was a hypothetical Khazar ruler who supposedly reigned during the mid to late ninth century CE.
+Hanukkah/Chanina was said to be the brother of King Obadiah and to have succeeded his great-nephew Manasseh I to the throne.
 No contemporary records from his reign survive; however, he is known from the Khazar Correspondence between Hisdai ibn Shaprut and the Khazar king Joseph.
-Historical authenticity and accuracy of the only document mentioning his name has been questioned.
+Constantin Zuckerman pointed out that the names of Hanukkah and Obadiah do not appear in the list of Khazar kings in Judah ben Barzillai's Sefer ha-Ittim.
+Scholars believe their omissions raise questions as to whether they really existed.

 Hanukkah was succeeded by his son Isaac.